EmaanBashir/Clinic-App/README.md

 - Go to the folder containing src folder
 - npm install
 - Download XAMPP and start apache and mysql (If they dont start automatically)
-- Create db and required tables manually on localhost/phpmyadmin (If they dont exist already)
+- Create db and required tables manually on localhost/phpmyadmin (DB structure given at the end)
 - npm start

 ## How to create an electron application